MarceliJankowski/MarceliJankowski/README.md

 ## Technologies

-Honestly, there's no point in listing the ones I use/love as this list changes so often. <br>
+Honestly, there's no point in listing the ones I use(d) as this list changes so often. <br>
-I mean, knowing that three years ago I doubled in MySQL and did some database modeling won't give you much. <br>
+I mean, knowing that X years ago I doubled in MySQL and did some database modeling won't give you much. <br>
 For all intents and purposes, this info can be already outdated, I may have already forgotten 90% of what I did (and I did).

 That being said, I mostly do web development. <br>
 I enjoy working on both fronts, and I'm not the type to lock myself into a specific technology stack. <br>
-I evaluate and assess project needs, and based on them choose the tools (some folks got it reversed).
+I evaluate and assess project needs, and based on them, choose the tools (some folks got it reversed).

 I also dip my toes in game development from time to time. <br>
 I tried several engines, and ultimately [godot](https://godotengine.org) took the cake for me. <br>
 It's simple, FOSS, easy to start with, and much more powerful and capable than I'll ever need it to be.

-I may not be a game developer (and likely never will be), but the ability to create these self-enclosed tiny experiences that I can share with my loved ones turned out to be a tremendous help when dealing with burnout. <br>
+I may not be a game developer (and likely never will be), but the ability to create these self-contained, tiny experiences that I can share with my loved ones turned out to be a tremendous help when dealing with burnout. <br>
 There's just something magical about the interactivity of this medium. <br>
 Well-told stories hit much harder when you're a part of them, rather than just a spectator. <br>
 Games are the reason why I started programming in the first place, and for that, they hold a very special place in my heart.

 ## Useless info

-- I was born on 10/10/2004, and raised in Koszalin (northern Poland).
+- I was born on 10/10/2004 and raised in Koszalin (northern Poland).
 - ~~I did not attend college, nor do I intend to~~ ~ ~~currently studying Computer Science (yeah...)~~ ~ College Dropout
-- I drive 2003 Fiat Panda (green one).
+- I drive a 2003 Fiat Panda (green one).
 - ~~I may be addicted to Dwarf Fortress...~~ ~ managed to escape its firm grip
 - I **love** :heart: "placek po węgiersku" (food).
 - I firmly believe in Vi and UNIX philosophy.